 A service or group of services becomes eligible for outlier payments when the cost of the service or group of services is estimated using the most recent overall cost-to-charge ratio separately exceeds each relevant threshold.
 The current outlier payment is calculated on a service basis using both fixed-dollar and multiple thresholds to determine outlier eligibility.

 Risk and Corrective Action

-Quite often, the random audits, most commonly used by healthcare organizations are not identifying risk.
-In other words, are there billing coding practices that could result in the healthcare organization being at risk of an audit?
+Quite often, the random audits, most commonly used by healthcare organizations do not identify risk.
+In other words, are there billing coding practices that could result in the healthcare organization is at risk of an audit?
 And if errors are identified, are they corrected?

 In this particular case, the OIG recommended a refund to the Medical Contractor for $189,276 in estimated overpayments for incorrectly billed claims.
 Additionally, OCR recommended the entity improve procedures, provide education, and implement changes to their billing system to ensure claims being billed are accurate.

 Healthcare Compliance Pros Compliance Risk Analyzer (CRA) is a powerful tool that analyzes healthcare organizations' critical risk areas.
 Risk is based on the same algorithms payers use, which helps healthcare providers determine the likelihood of an external audit.
 By looking at a year's worth of claims data (e.g., audit period), the CRA reports help to identify and address vulnerabilities and allow corrective actions, based on the findings of the CRA and the follow-up analysis from our experienced coding auditors - at a fraction of the cost of an expensive payer audit.